flobz/psa_car_controller/FAQ.md

 ## Frequent error
 ### 1. Can't get car model
 The car model need to be known by the app.
 To find it, the app use the first 10 character of your VIN.
-If the car isn't in the list we need to add it, to do so you have two options:
+If the car isn't in the list we need to add it, to do that you need to edit the file here:
-- If you have the skills :

-  You can add your car to the list yourself to do so look at [this example](https://github.com/flobz/psa_car_controller/pull/112/commits/e7304ef8f4e4a4498f202a7a4a7bbe451fbfe977).
-You will need the VIN of your vehicle and the car abrp name, to get it go [here](https://api.iternio.com/1/tlm/get_carmodels_list?api_key=32b2162f-9599-4647-8139-66e9f9528370).
-  Don't forget to do a pull request with your changes.

-- If you don't:

-    Open an issue with [this template](https://github.com/flobz/psa_car_controller/issues/new?assignees=&labels=Car_model&template=can-t-get-car-model.md&title=%5BNew+Car+model%5D+my+model)
+### todo

 ### 2. Error during activation {'newversion': '2.0.0', 'newversionurl': 'http://m.inwebo.com/', 'err': 'NOK:FORBIDDEN'}